edinburgh-napier/SET09102/notes/unit1_code_quality/code_smells.md

 This code smell occurs when a small change in the system requires making multiple, scattered changes across several classes or modules.
-This indicates poor cohesion and high coupling, where behavior related to a single concern is spread across different parts of the codebase.
+This indicates poor cohesion and high coupling, where behaviour related to a single concern is spread across different parts of the codebase.

 When Shotgun Surgery is present, a change in one piece of functionality necessitates making